u2u-labs/layerg-js/packages/layerg-js/README.md

 1. Install and run the servers.
 Follow these [instructions](https://docs.layerg.xyz/getting-started/install/docker-compose).

 2. Import the client into your project.
-It's [available on NPM](https://www.npmjs.com/package/@u2u-labs/layerg-js) and can be also be added to a project with Bower or other package managers.
+It's [available on NPM](https://www.npmjs.com/package/@layerg/layerg-js) and can be also be added to a project with Bower or other package managers.

     ```shell
-    npm install @u2u-labs/layerg-js
+    npm install @layerg/layerg-js
     ```

     You'll now see the code in the "node_modules" folder and package listed in your "package.json".

-    Optionally, if you would like to use the Protocol Buffers wire format with your sockets, you can import the adapter found in this package:

-    ```shell
-    npm install @u2u-labs/layerg-js-protobuf
-    ```

 3. Use the connection credentials to build a client object.

     ```js
-    import {Client} from "@u2u-labs/layerg-js";
+    import {Client} from "@layerg/layerg-js";

     var useSSL = false; // Enable if server is run with an SSL certificate.
     var client = new Client("defaultkey", "127.0.0.1", "7350", useSSL);